-HUMA205 Liberty and Justice: A Humanistic Approach 3-0-3 Liberty and justice are two concepts dear to the hearts of Westerners (certainly to Americans), but too often assumed as unquestioned give
+HUMA205 Liberty and Justice: A Humanistic Approach 3-0-3 Liberty and justice are two concepts dear to the hearts of Westerners (certainly to Americans), but too often assumed as unquestioned givens.

-(certainly to Americans), but too often assumed as unquestioned givens.
 This course explores the torturous progress of these treasured ideas through the centuries by studying representative works of literature, history, philosophy, politics, art and music.
 Prerequisite: ENGL110.
-(Fulfills Humanities requirement.)